-If you are designing a new kitchen for a Georgian or Victorian home, it is important to complement the property's architectural style.
+If you are designing a new kitchen for a period home – perhaps a Georgian or Victorian property – it is important to complement the property's architectural style.
 However, this rarely calls for an authentic recreation of the original design.

 Once a purely practical space associated with hard work, today's kitchen is now a sociable, multifunctional room that serves as the hub of family life.
 And, as the role of the kitchen has changed throughout time, so has the way it looks and functions.

 Reflecting your home's era in the kitchen's design might mean choosing cabinetry featuring decorative detailing.
 Equally, it could involve a complete contrast using minimalist modern units that nod to the period through elements such as kitchen wall colours and proportion.

 It's the details that matter most, so include key pieces inspired by the past such as a butler or Belfast sink, a pantry, and open shelving displaying wares that give an insight into the kitchen's functional purpose.
 Such attention to detail can also elevate the look of a budget kitchen.